 The majority of students who take online courses at CCRI are enrolled in one of CCRI's

 programs of study and are taking one or two online courses to complement their on-campus

-CCRI supports faculty teaching online environment in several ways.
+CCRI supports faculty teaching in an online environment in several ways.

 - The Director of Instructional Technology and Online Learning in the Academic Affairs

-office provides direction and guidance for effective teaching online and hybrid courses.
+office provides direction and guidance for effective teaching in online and hybrid

-- The Effective Practices in Online Teaching, a four-week online course that instructs faculty in pedagogy and policy specific
+- The Effective Practices in Online Teaching is a four-week online course that instructs faculty in pedagogy and policy specific

 to online teaching.

 - The Faculty Forum, a Blackboard course with resources and a community of faculty and

 staff interested in online and hybrid teaching.
 Email firstname.lastname@example.org to be enrolled.